Mania, Dildarnagar: Literacy

 A total of 1002 people in the village are literate, among them 639 male and 363 female.
 The literacy rate (children under 6 are excluded) of Mania is 55%.
 65% of the male population and 43% of the female population is literate here.
 The overall literacy rate in the village has increased by 26%.
 Male literacy has gone up by 25% and female literacy rate has gone up by 26%.

 Workers profile

 Mania has 37% (836) of its population engaged in either full-time or part-time work.
 46% of the male and 26% of the female population are employed.
 24% of the total male population is employed full-time and 22% are employed part-time.
 For women, 5% of the total female population are in full-time work and 21% are in part-time work.

 Plantation

 When Mania was established by Zamindar Khizir Khan, his sons established an orchard named Hazara Bagh.
-The orchard was spread over an area of 232 bigha and had more than 10,000 trees.
+The orchard was spread over a large area and had more than 10,000 trees.
 Many of Khizir Khan's descendants have built farms in the area, causing the orchard to be small and scattered.